lefayjey/BloodHoundAnalyzer/README.md

 ## Overview

-BloodHoundAnalyzer is a bash script designed to automate the deployment, data import, and analysis of BloodHound, an Active Directory (AD) security tool.
-This script facilitates the setup and teardown of a BloodHound instance, import of AD data, and running various analysis tools on the collected data.
+BloodHoundAnalyzer is a bash script designed to automate the collection, deployment, import, and analysis of BloodHound, an Active Directory (AD) security tool.
+This script facilitates the collection of BloodHound data, setup and teardown of a BloodHound instance, import of data, and running various analysis tools on the collected data.

 ## Prerequisites

 Before using BloodHoundAnalyzer, ensure you have the following tools installed:

 - python3
-- Docker and docker-compose (for BloodHoundCE version)
+- docker and docker-compose (for BloodHoundCE version)
 - neo4j (for old BloodHound version)

-Run the `install.sh` script to install the following BloodHound automation and analysis tools:
+Run the `install.sh` script to install the following tools:
   - **bloodhound-python**: Collects Active Directory data.
   - **bloodhound-automation**: Automates deployment of BloodHoundCE.
-  - **AD-miner**: Generates an AD miner report.
+  - **AD-miner**: Runs analysis and generates an AD miner report.
   - **GoodHound**: Runs GoodHound analysis.
   - **Ransomulator**: Runs the ransomulator script.
   - **BloodHound QuickWin**: Runs the BloodHoundQuickWin script.